strategineer/personal-website/content/tabletop/campaigns/tomorrow-never-dies.md

 **What are the main things about this campaign that the characters would know going in?**

 - The [basic premise of the Savage Rifts setting](https://peginc.com/product/rifts-welcome-to-the-post-apocalypse-pdf/) --- basically a post-post-apocalypse kicked off by the cataclysmic return of magic on Earth and the opening of inter-dimensional portals all over it --- creating a pressure cooker environment with cyborgs, demons, aliens from outer and inner space, fascists, anything you can think of rubbing up against one another.
-- Each character was referred to the Tomorrow Legion by someone --- each character knows who referred them to the Legion and they know why.
+- Each PC was referred to the Tomorrow Legion by someone --- each PC knows who referred them to the Legion and they know why.
-- Each character could eke out a living elsewhere if they wanted to but they've chosen to sign up with the Tomorrow Legion --- each character knows why.
+- Each PC could eke out a living elsewhere if they wanted to but they've chosen to sign up with the Tomorrow Legion --- each PC knows why.
+- The PCs, who may or may not have pre-existing relationships with one another, have been training together in preparation for their first mission as part of the Special Operations Fireteam Gamma 9 --- a promotion from their previous

 **What characters work best in the campaign?**